Dallas Dog Bite Lawyer

 Understanding what damages you can recover helps you evaluate settlement offers.
 Learn about economic and non-economic damages.

-Dog Bite Lawyers Serving Cities Near Dallas
+Cities We Serve Near Dallas

-Trauma care in Dallas is concentrated at facilities including Parkland Memorial Hospital (Level I Trauma Center), Baylor University Medical Center, UT Southwestern Medical Center.
-Common injuries treated at these centers include Deep puncture wounds and lacerations to hands, arms, and face, Facial scarring and disfigurement especially in children, Infection complications including rabies risk.
+Trauma care in Dallas is concentrated at facilities including Parkland Memorial Hospital (Level I Trauma Center), Baylor University Medical Center, and UT Southwestern Medical Center.
+Common injuries treated at these centers include Deep puncture wounds and lacerations to hands, arms, and face, Facial scarring and disfigurement especially in children, and Infection complications including rabies risk.
 Choosing a hospital with experience in your specific injury type can affect both your recovery and the medical documentation that supports your claim.

 Texas Civil Practice and Remedies Code Section 16.003 sets a two-year statute of limitations on most personal injury claims.
 The clock usually starts on the date of injury.
 Exceptions apply for minors, discovery-rule cases, and claims against government entities.
 Consult an attorney promptly to preserve your options.